Manila gets a lot of bad press, so I really wanted to visit it for myself and it wasn’t anywhere near as bad as people say.

 We met our guide (who is a resident at BASECO), at McDonald’s at Good Earth Plaza in the morning and then we grabbed a jeepney to Intramuros and then swapped to a tricycle to get to the slum.
 You can also visit the cemetery slums in Manila too, but only with a tour.
 If you’re not travelling around the Philippines then this is your opportunity to experience this local transport, but less interesting for backpackers who are doing that anyway.

 The company used to go to Smokey Mountain slum, hence the name but now they go to BASECO which is the Bataan Shipping and Engineering Company Compound.
-It’s next to the sea in Metro Manila which is a problem in itself because the it means that people drown when visiting the shipping yard to take fresh water or sell sex to ship workers.
+It’s next to the sea in Metro Manila which is a problem in itself because it means that people drown when visiting the shipping yard to take freshwater or sell sex to ship workers.
 It also means that inclement weather like the typhoons can badly damage the fragile housing and leave people homeless.

-The government charges more for fresh water from the taps in the slum than they do elsewhere, which is one of the many injustices facing the BASECO residents.
+The government charges more for freshwater from the taps in the slum than they do elsewhere, which is one of the many injustices facing the BASECO residents.
 Not only that, but the government want to redevelop this prime real estate in the city, which would shatter this vital Metro Manila community.
 If there‘s one thing the Philippines doesn’t need, it’s more middle-class development in the shape of chain shops and restaurants.

 The slum has a beach which is filled with trash from the sea and various fires that are used to make charcoal and to get rid of rubbish.
 It was incredibly hot and I saw a Japanese woman on another tour vomit as a result.
-The Filipinos leapt to help her because community is everything here and they have a saying that money won’t pick you up off the floor.
+The Filipinos leapt to help her because the community is everything here and they have a saying that money won’t pick you up off the floor.
 Which is true.

 Many older people in the slum work as garlic peelers for the various fast food outlets around Manila as BASECO is used for cheap labour so people have to work hard.

 We saw loads of kids, especially young lads who especially wanted to chat with my boyfriend.
-There isn’t so much of a language barrier in Philippines as so many people speak Taglish so there is a lot of crossover and it’s easy to chat.
+There isn’t so much of a language barrier in the Philippines as so many people speak Taglish so there is a lot of crossover and it’s easy to chat.
 As a small group of two, we had such a good time with the people that we met as Filipinos can be naturally gregarious and we weren’t treated as ‘foreign’ as you can be in other places.

 We visited a community library, paid for by Smokey Tours where people can get materials they need to learn various things.
 I heard that they are struggling to make money to fund the projects, so I hope that they can find a way to continue to do so.